cypress-io/cypress-documentation/source/guides/dashboard/runs.md

 {% imgTag /img/dashboard/specs-failures-popup.png "Failures popup on spec hover" %}

-## {% fa fa-code fa-fw %} Standard output
+## {% fa fa-code fa-fw %} CI logs

-Standard output includes details and summaries of your tests for each spec file based on the {% url 'reporter' reporters %} you have set.
+CI logs from the Cypress standard output include details and summaries of your tests for each spec file based on the {% url 'reporter' reporters %} you have set.
 By default it is the `spec` reporter.

 You will also see a summary at the bottom indicating the screenshots, or videos that were uploaded during the recording.